 "understanding was that Latisha Bitts wanted to make a gift to Adam.
 That is what I was told."
 N.T., 1/7/13, at 47 (emphasis added).

-Moreover, the method of withdrawing the funds from the Ameriprise account was unconventional.
-Mr. Nauman testified that in generating the Ameriprise form for cash withdrawal for the purpose of making the gift to Adam, he filled out the form before taking it to Decedent based on direction from Latisha.
-N.T., 1/7/13, at 20.
+Also, the method of withdrawing the funds from the Ameriprise account was unconventional and does not reflect a direct gift from Decedent to Adam.
+Mr. Nauman testified that in generating the Ameriprise form for cash withdrawal for the purpose of making the gift to Adam, he partially filled out the form before taking it to Decedent based on direction from Latisha.
+N.T., 1/7/13, at 48.
 Mr. Nauman testified, "I was told probably by [Latisha] that she wanted to make a withdrawal, make a gift.
 So I had the form ready when I went to see [Decedent]."
 N.T., 1/7/13, at 48-49.
-His testimony was consistent: "[Latisha] called [him] and told [him] that there should be a liquidation done in order to have a check sent or given to [Adam]."
-Id. at 54.
-Moreover, Mr. Nauman testified that on the Ameriprise Redemption Form, he checked the "No" box in answer to the question, "[I]s this transaction based on a recommendation by an Ameriprise Financial advisor."
-Id. at 37-38.
-He opined that the transaction should have been handled differently.
-Id. at 52, 59.
+His